-38. Can I change my centre after submission of the UPSC Online application?
+38. Can I change my centre after the submission of the UPSC Online application?

 Change of Centre cases is normally discouraged by UPSC.
 However, written request duly signed addressing to J.S.
 (Exam), UPSC may be sent for a change of centre request towards its consideration based on its merit.

-39. What should I do in case some mistake found in my application after its submission?
+39. What should I do in case some mistake is found in my application after its submission?